Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

 11. Use your dining plan snack credits during the Epcot International Food and Wine Festival or Flower and Garden Festival.

-You can actually use your snack credit (worth $5) on tasting proportions during the Food and Wine Festival.
+You can actually use your snack credit (worth $6) at almost every booth during the Food and Wine Festival at Epcot.
 It’s a good way to truly maximize your credit.
 I remember using my snack credit for a lobster roll which would’ve costed me $9.50.
 Not bad if you ask me!

 12. Go for steak, lobster, milkshakes, and orange juice since these are the most expensive.